ucsb-cs184-f23/pj-android-02/README.md

 ## External Libraries
 In our app, we used a few external libraries that simplified our work process.
 One such library was https://github.com/zsmb13/MaterialDrawerKt, which was a Kotlin wrapper for the MaterialDrawer library that provided the use of a navigation menu that we used in our app.
 We also used the Espresso library for some introductory UI testing of our app.

-Beyond that, we mainly used the native android libraries, (Android Jetpack libraries)[https://developer.android.com/jetpack], and Firebase related libraries.
+Beyond that, we mainly used the native android libraries, [Android Jetpack libraries](https://developer.android.com/jetpack), and Firebase related libraries.

 ## Artwork
 The artwork and splash screens that are used in our app were produced by ChatGPT.